 My sister is the most conscientious, trustworthy worker there is.
 She’s your dream employee.
 Always on time, always pro-active, always kind and service minded.
 But when it comes to doing her own thing, making her own creative and entrepreneurial dreams happen, she procrastinates with the best of them.

 It drives her crazy, and it drives me a bit crazy too, watching all that goodness she wants to offer come to nothing.
 Over and over again, delaying and postponing and procrastinating until whatever plan she had has gone dry.

 I haven’t been able to wrap my head around it.
 How can we, who are so alike in so many ways (people often mistake us for twins), be so radically different when it comes to this?
 Because I rarely ever procrastinate.

 I’ve always been at the opposite end of the spectrum, pushing and overworking and making things happen.
 Rarely resting.
-Always getting my fix from DOING, from being busy (=important).
+Always getting my fix from DOING, from being busy and oh so important.

 I read a great blogpost that made me think about this in a new way, and I realized we’re not that different after all.
 I might be a recovering workaholic, and she might be the queen of procrastination, but both of us are reacting to the exact same triggers, and our behaviours are actually more related than it seems:

 We both grossly overestimate the time we have available.

 We both put a lot of pressure on ourselves.